PardhuSreeRushiVarma20060119/CybersecurityAndDevelopment/README.md

 ## Description

-Welcome to the **ExploitSpace-Repo** repository, a comprehensive collection of vulnerability exploits, proof-of-concept (PoC) payloads, ctf's and reverse-engineering techniques tailored for my cybersecurity and cloud security needs.
+Welcome to the **ExploitSpace-Repo** repository, a comprehensive collection of **vulnerability exploits**, **proof-of-concept (PoC) payloads**, **ctf's** and **reverse-engineering techniques**, **various p[ractical concepts in various fields** tailored for my cybersecurity and cloud security needs.
 This repository documents a wide spectrum of **attack vectors** across different platforms, operating systems, cloud environments, and applications.
 From web-based exploits to kernel-level privilege escalation, this repository covers them all.

 ### Categories of Exploits Included: